Quick Navigation

-Do you want to pet rabbit but aren’t sure if you can handle constantly cleaning its poop?
+Do you want to pet a rabbit but aren’t sure if you can handle constantly cleaning its poop?

 Can we potty train a rabbit?
 Impossible!